joekgilberto/battleship/README.md

 # Demo Battleship

-A battleship game facing off against a computer opponent.
+A battleship game facing off against a computer enemy.
+Guess where your enemy's ships are and sink them all before your enemy wipes you out.
 Made using HTML, CSS, and JavaScript.

 ## Gameplay - Screenshots